 Nautilus, a New York 40, had repairs that necessitated the removal and straightening of her toe rail tee track and replacement of the bow pulpit rails, stanchions and lifelines.
 Repairs were also necessary to her keel and hull including several holes through, rudder removal, bearing replacement and Edson steering system repairs.
 Her hull was refinished with Awlgrip topcoat.
-All repairs were completed under budget by CMS staff and she was re-launched early spring 2012 for long-time customer and proud owner, Terry Sullivan of Boston, MA.
+All repairs were completed under budget by CMS staff.